NdR91/NdR-TabletUI-old-/README.md

 ### Popups

 Currently, popups are a work in progress, due to the fact that recently the custom component was updated with some new features wich will be added to this UI.
-Further update will become available soon, but meanwhile you an use this setup to get it working.
+Further update will become available soon, but meanwhile you can use this setup to get it working.

 In order to use a popup, you need to add the following code to the card: